 |.30-06 Federal American Eagle FMJ 150gr||$19.99 (20 Rounds)|

 |.30-06 Nosler Custom Hand Loaded AccuBond 200gr||$65.90 (20 Rounds)|

-The .30-06 is a prime caliber for large game from deer to moose.
+The .30-06 is a prime cartridge for large game from deer to moose.
 It has tremendous stopping power.
 Even more important is that it maintains this knockdown power at a distance and can provide enough penetration to reach vital organs of large game.
-For certain hunting such as pronghorn, elk, and moose where shots beyond 300 yards are common, this caliber shines.
+For certain hunting such as pronghorn, elk, and moose where shots beyond 300 yards are common, this cartridge shines.
 Not only can it reach those distances with enough energy to cleanly harvest an animal, but the trajectory is also flat enough that you don’t have to make complex calculations to achieve the desired shot placement.

-It’s an expensive caliber that kicks like a mule.
-If you do not need a caliber that can take large game at a distance, it might be more suitable to go with another hunting caliber.
+The .30-06 is a more expensive cartridge that kicks like a mule compared to the .30-30.
+If you do not need a cartridge that can take large game at a distance, it might be more suitable to go with another hunting cartridge.

-Conclusion – 30-30 vs 30-06
+Conclusion – .30-30 Win vs .30-06 Springfield

 And that is what we hope to have achieved with this article.
-With this information, you can make a more informed decision on which caliber fits your hunting strategy and situation and make a difficult decision much easier.
+With this information, you can make a more informed decision on which cartridge fits your hunting strategy and situation and make a difficult decision much easier.